The G8TMV CTCSS encoder board

 Tones A through J are the standard UK repeater system tones.
 The 'None' entry in the table effectively

-The CTCSS board can not drive a Piezo sounder for audible Morse code output directly due to
+The CTCSS board can drive a Piezo sounder for audible Morse code output directly via the

 The value of 'R' determines the volume and will depend on the sounder type and the supply voltage,

 for a 5V sounder and a 12v supply 560 ohms is a good starting point.

 The boards are available direct from me.
 Individual boards are currently £17.60 plus

 £1.40 postage and packing.
 My preferred payment method is Paypal.